Louis Dreyfus Company

 51. Processes/trades RSPO-certified palm oil through Segregated or Identity Preserved supply chains?

-The company reports that 0% of RSPO-certified palm oil is traded through Segregated and Identity Preserved supply chains in its ACOP 2021.
+The company reports that 11.01% of processes/trades RSPO-certified palm oil through segregated or identity-preserved supply chains.

 52. Indonesia Sustainable Palm Oil (ISPO) certified (100%)?